 Financial aid decisions are made starting approximately April 1 and are mailed to accepted students for whom the college has received a need analysis.
-Students should be aware that processing of the FAFSA takes about six weeks.
+Students should be aware that processing of the FAFSA takes two to four weeks for a FAFSA on-line application and four to six weeks for a paper application.
 When the Student Aid Report (SAR) and any notification from applications for state aid are received, they should be read carefully and corrected if necessary.

 The Student Financial Services Officer will determine the various forms and distribution of aid for which a student is deemed eligible based on the FAFSA, estimating federal and state awards when the amounts are not confirmed.
-Collegeadministered aid is awarded to provide a fair balance of grants and self-help in the form of loans and employment in relation to financial need among all students.
+College-administered aid is awarded to provide a fair balance of grants and self-help in the form of loans and employment in relation to financial need among all students.
 Awards are made until available campus aid resources have been expended.
 For this reason, students are encouraged to apply early for aid.

 Students must apply annually for all awards based on financial need.
 To maintain eligibility, one must continue to document need and to maintain academic standing according to federal guidelines.